bschelske/ImageJ-and-MATLAB-Macros/README.md

-## ImageJ Macros

-### Circle Pro Tool
-_Creates an array of ROIs (Circles, rectangles, or lines) from user input_

-* Automatically creates ROIs over chambers for our microfluidic devices.
-ROIs are renamed from the imageJ default to something more useful.

-* ROIs created from Circle Pro are used by other macros like IntDenCSV, Pet Detective

-### Pet Detective Tool
-_Phycoerythrin Tag (PET) Detective_

-Automatic cell detection from micrographs:
-> Classic Mode
-> * Centers view area over an ROI and prompts if there is a cell.
-> * Answers to this prompt are recorded into a .csv file
-> * Capable of moving back or forward through ROI set

-> Max Mode
-> * If the highest pixel intensity within a chamber exceeds 5000 of 65536 units* the chamber is assumed to contain a cell
-> * Results are exported into a .csv file

->\*optimized for 800 ms exposure on SMZ 800

-### IntDenCSV
-_Takes integrated density measurements at every ROI on every slice and outputs to a csv file_

-* Results are exported to a .csv file

-* If the 16-bit camera is maxed out a warning will appear

-### Cyclops
-_Overlays a low opacity image over each slice of a stack_

-### eifel_65
-_makes ROIs blue_

-### battleship
-_Renames ROIs by row,col_

-### moveit
-_Moves ROIs_

-## MATLAB
+# 🔬 ImageJ Macros for Microfluidics & Cell Detection

+A suite of **ImageJ macros** developed to streamline ROI creation, fluorescence quantification, and image-based cell detection in microfluidic devices.

+---

+## 🔵 Circle Pro Tool

+**Purpose**: Quickly create arrays of ROIs (circles, rectangles, or lines) based on user input.

+- Designed for use with microfluidic chamber images.
+- Automatically positions ROIs over known chamber positions.
+- Renames each ROI with meaningful labels instead of ImageJ's defaults.
+- Used as a foundation by downstream macros like **IntDenCSV** and **Pet Detective**.

+---

+## 🐱 Pet Detective Tool

+**PET** = *Phycoerythrin Tag*.
+This macro assists in semi-automated or fully automated cell detection within ROIs.

+### 🔍 Classic Mode

+- Cycles through ROIs, centers the view, and prompts the user:
+  _“Is there a cell present?”_
+- User responses are recorded in a `.csv` file.
+- Supports forward and backward navigation through the ROI set.

+### ⚡ Max Mode

+- Automatically checks if the maximum pixel intensity in a chamber exceeds a threshold.
+- If intensity > `5000` (of 65536), the chamber is assumed to contain a cell.
+- Optimized for: **800 ms exposure** on the **SMZ 800** microscope.
+- Results are logged to a `.csv` file.

+---

+## 📊 IntDenCSV

+**Purpose**: Extract integrated density values across slices and ROIs.

+- Measures **integrated density** (sum of pixel values) at each ROI in every slice of a stack.
+- Exports results to `.csv`.
+- Warns the user if **16-bit saturation** is detected (camera maxed out).

+---

+## 👁 Cyclops

+**Purpose**: Overlay a semi-transparent reference image over each slice of a stack.

+- Useful for visual alignment or normalization across frames.

+---

+## 🔵 eiffel_65

+- Makes all ROIs **blue**.
+- Good for visual contrast or figure prep.

+---

+## 🅱 Battleship

+- Renames ROIs based on **row and column** indexing.
+- Useful for grid-based chamber layouts.

+---

+## ➡ moveit

+- Moves all ROIs by a specified offset.

+---

+## 🧠 MATLAB Scripts

+MATLAB scripts are here too for archival purposes.
+I wouldn't bother trying to work with them.

+To the graduate student following in my footsteps: try python instead.

+:)